kittinunf/Forge/README.md

 ## Ideology

-Have you ever felt that how others JSON libraries out there work?
+Have you ever wonder that how other JSON libraries out there work?
 Magic under the hood? or a complex annnotation processing?
-With Forge, we don't do any of those.
+If that is something that you don't want, with Forge, we don't do any of those.

 Forge aims to provide a full control over how to parse JSON into a Kotlin class, no more magic, no more annotation.

 ## Installation